heckler1/bgw210-700_bypass/README.md

 ## Required Materials

 1. ESXi Host.
 THis will run an Ubuntu VM to bypass the BGW210, and a Sophos UTM VM to serve as the gateway/firewall.
+I use a standalone SFF PC for this, as I prefer to have my router seperate from the rest of my virtualization stack.
     1. Hardware
         1. 4 cores/8GB minimun for 1Gbps connection
         1. Atleast one physical NIC, plus a PCI addon card with more NICs, dual or quad port Intel preferred.